DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

   ```

+In the first case, the user provides a token that has been obtained separately, perhaps via the Apigee [get_token](https://docs.apigee.com/api-platform/system-administration/auth-tools) tool.

-In the first case, the script will prompt the user for an administrative
+In case 2, the script will prompt the user for an administrative
 password to Apigee in order to query the Admin API.

-In the second case the
+In case 3, the
 script will use the credentials in the .netrc file for
 api.enterprise.apigee.com.
+No need to prompt for password.

-In the third case, the tool will exchange the
+In case 4, In the third case, the tool will exchange the
 username and the passcode for a token; this works for organizations that require
 multi-factor authentication (MFA).